 What are your business goals and values?
-If your company’s plan is to grow the business sustainably and work with small stores, it is important to look for a distributor that prioritizes this method.
-However, if your target market and goals lie in getting into big-box retailers and creating exponential profits, pick accordingly.
+If your company’s plan is to grow the business sustainably and work with small stores, it is important to look for a distribution company that prioritizes this method.
+However, if your target market and goals lie in getting into big-box retailers to boost your sales, pick accordingly.

 What are their sales and marketing capabilities?
-Make sure to do proper research on the distributor.
-You will want to know their ability to generate leads, technical competence, and the outside and inside sales force size.
-Also, take a look at the past sales history for the same or similar products.
+Make sure to do proper due diligence on the distributor.
+You will want to know their ability to generate leads, performance metrics, distribution process, what niches they specialize in, technical competence, and the outside and inside sales force size.
+Also, take a look at the past sales figures history for the same or similar products.

 How are their management skills and systems?
 Take a look under the hood of the distributor’s own planning, training, human resources, and financial management.
 Using this information, you can then understand whether the distributor can keep pace with anticipated growth in the target market.
 It is also vital to look into the distributor’s inventory handling capabilities.
 Finally, look into their ability to manage warehouse spaces and their ability to track important statistics such as turnover rates.

-Once you’ve found a distributor that you want to work with (and that wants to work with you!), you’ll need to set up a strong working relationship.
-That starts with invoicing, bill cycles, and paying everyone on time.
+Once you’ve found the right distributor that you want to work with (and that wants to work with you!), you’ll need to set up a strong working relationship.
+That starts with making sure everyone is paid on time.
 That’s where Settle comes in.